Gealber/dht/doc/adnl/adnl-udp.md

 **dst_reinit_date**

 This field when received by a node has a particular requirement in the code implementation that I don't know if it's a bug, or just a useless field included.
 There are two checks on this field that basically will restrict `dst_reinit_date` to be `dst_reinit_date <=0` or `dst_reinit_date = d`.
-The first checked performed on the received field, on method [AdnlPeerPairImpl::receive_packet_checked](https://github.com/ton-blockchain/ton/blob/140320b0dbe0bdd9fd954b6633a3677acc75a8e6/adnl/adnl-peer.cpp#L117):
+The first checked performed on the received field, on method [AdnlPeerPairImpl::receive_packet_checked](https://github.com/ton-blockchain/ton/blob/140320b0dbe0bdd9fd954b6633a3677acc75a8e6/adnl/adnl-peer.cpp#L117), drop messages packets which `dst_reinit_date > d`:

 ```C++
 auto d = Adnl::adnl_start_time();